open5e/open5e/source/monsters/tome-of-beasts/V/valkyrie.rst

 **Harvest the Fallen (Costs 2 Actions).** A valkyrie can take the soul of a newly dead body and bind it into a weapon or shield.
 Only one soul can be bound to any object.
-Individuals whose souls are bound can’t be raised by any means short of a wish or comparable magic.
+Individuals whose souls are bound can’t be raised by any means short of a :ref:`srd:wish` or comparable magic.
 A valkyrie can likewise release any soul that has been bound by another valkyrie, or transfer a bound soul from one object to another.
 Once bound, the soul grants